Have Questions?

 763-413-8838

-Grace Counseling Services provides addiction treatment and rehabilitation services such as long term drug and alcohol rehab facilities, outpatient substance abuse treatment services, detox programs, short term rehab facilities, inpatient drug rehab centers, and others to people living in the Forest Lake, MN. area so that they overcome their drug and alcohol use disorders and achieve full sobriety.
+Grace Counseling Services provides addiction treatment and rehabilitation services such as long term drug and alcohol rehab facilities, outpatient substance abuse treatment services, detox programs, short term rehab facilities, inpatient drug rehab centers, and others to people living in the Forest Lake, Minnesota area so that they overcome their drug and alcohol use disorders and achieve full sobriety.
 It has services - such as group therapy, contingency management/motivational incentive, 12-step facilitation approach, activity therapy, cognitive/behavior therapy, vocational rehabilitation services, and others - which follow its philosophy of the programs that work most effectively.
 This is because Grace Counseling Services knows that full sobriety can only be achieved through highly individualized and personalized care.

 In addition, the substance abuse treatment center specializes in many other programs - like treatment for spanish-speaking clients, residential beds for client's children, persons with serious mental illness, clients with HIV/AIDS, social skills development, housing services and more - as well as many other treatment modalities that you can find listed below.
 Further, this addiction treatment facility has aftercare plans that work in line with its treatment methods to make sure that individuals achieve permanent, full, and lasting abstinence and sobriety from alcohol and drugs.